ScratchAPIjs/ScratchAPI.js/README.md

 - [`@discordjs/collection`](https://github.com/discordjs/discord.js/tree/main/packages/collection)

 ## Acknowledgements
 #### This library is based on the design of [Discord.js](https://github.com/discordjs/discord.js).
-With thanks to Discord.js, the awesome library.
+    －With thanks to Discord.js, the awesome library.
 It also contains the following modules:
 - [`axios`](https://github.com/axios/axios)